 I learned the leash skills in the BAT 101 webinar, and I further refined them in the Leash Skills webinar.
 Once I got the hang of walking in a new way, I saw a tremendous change in my dog's happiness and confidence- and I rediscovered the simple joy of walking with my dog.
 I highly recommend that every pet guardian and professional trainer learn the leash skills! - Beck

-If you need extra control, you can use two points of attachment on the harness or combine the front attachment harness and a head collar using a double-ended leash, and then fade out the use of the head collar.
+If you need extra control, you can use two points of attachment on the harness.
+I do that using a double-ended leash with snaps at both ends.
 Never use collars or other devices that are intended to startle or cause pain.

 Options I generally don’t recommend.
-I prefer not to use head collars whenever possible.
-I don’t recommend the use of slip chains (a.k.a. choke chains), prong collars, basically any collar that works because of the pain or irritation the dog will experience.
+I prefer not to use head collars whenever possible, virtually never.
+I don’t ever recommend the use of slip chains (a.k.a. choke chains), prong collars, martingale collars, basically any collar that works because of the pain or irritation the dog will experience.
 They lead to aggression too often for my liking, and they get in the way of training.
-I always recommend the use of less forceful options, but have very, very, very rarely (as in a few out of several thousand) consented to allow a client the use of a prong collar for dogs that were already using them and simply could not tolerate head collars and are too strong for front attachment harnesses.

 No guarantee is stated or implied in this article and if you follow any of the advice in it, you do so at your own risk.
 If you ever feel that you, your dog, or others are at risk because of your dog, please seek the services of a professional dog trainer.